Cross-modal Full-mode Fine-grained Alignment for Text-to-Image Person Retrieval: Introduction

-To overcome these issues, we introduce {\bfseries FMFA, a cross-modal Full-Mode Fine-grained Alignment framework}, which enhances global matching through full-mode fine-grained alignment, including explicit fine-grained image-text alignment and existing implicit relational reasoning.
+To remedy these concerns, we propose {\bfseries FMFA, a cross-modal Full-Mode Fine-grained Alignment framework}, which enhances global matching through full-mode fine-grained alignment, including explicit fine-grained image-text alignment and existing implicit relational reasoning.
 Specifically, we design an {\bfseries Adaptive Similarity Distribution Matching (A-SDM)} module to ensure the correct matching of positive image-text pairs.
 Within the joint embedding space, the A-SDM module adaptively pulls positive pairs closer together.
 In cases of mismatched positive pairs, the A-SDM module adaptively regulates the pulling force based on their relative distance within the joint embedding space, as shown in Figure~\ref{fig:asdm}, thus improving cross-modal global alignment.
-Inspired by the observation that multiple image patches usually correspond to one word in the caption \cite{bica2024improving}, we introduce an {\bfseries Explicit Fine-Grained Alignment (EFA)} module.
+Based on the insight that each word in a caption can be associated with several image patches \cite{bica2024improving}, we introduce an {\bfseries Explicit Fine-Grained Alignment (EFA)} module.
 The EFA module derives multimodal representations through explicit aggregation with a sparse similarity matrix.
 During this process, the sparse similarity matrix between text and image reflects the contribution of textual and visual representations to the final multimodal representation.
 To minimize redundancy and reduce the computational cost during training, the EFA module employs hard coding alignment between the aggregated multimodal representation and its original visual and textual representations.
-These designs enable EFA to achieve cross-modal fine-grained interactions and help the backbone network to extract more discriminative global image-text representations without requiring additional supervision.
-FMFA is evaluated on three public benchmarks \cite{li2017person, ding2021semantically, zhu2021dssl}, and it achieves state-of-the-art performance while maintaining high inference speed.
-Our main contributions are summarized as follows: \begin{itemize} \item We propose FMFA to explicitly exploit fine-grained interactions to enhance cross-modal alignment without additional supervision and inference cost. \item We introduce an adaptive similarity distribution matching module, which is designed to accurately align image-text pairs within a joint embedding space.
+These designs allow EFA to realize fine-grained cross-modal interactions and assist the backbone network in learning more distinctive global image-text representations without introducing additional supervision.
+FMFA is evaluated on three public benchmarks \cite{li2017person, ding2021semantically, zhu2021dssl}, and it attains competitive top-level performance along with high inference efficiency.
+We highlight our key contributions below: \begin{itemize} \item We introduce FMFA to explicitly leverage fine-grained interactions for improving cross-modal alignment, without incurring extra supervision or inference overhead. \item We present an adaptive similarity distribution matching module aimed at precisely aligning image-text pairs in a shared embedding space.
 It adaptively adjusts to narrow the distance between mismatched positive pairs, ensuring more precise matching. \item We develop an explicit fine-grained alignment module, which leverages the sparse similarity matrix for explicit aggregation and employs a hard coding method in cross-modal fine-grained alignment to minimize redundant information. \end{itemize}